utkugenel/unity-socket.io/readme.md

     a) Sending plain messages
        socket.Emit("user:login");

+	b) you can pass object.
+	class Foo{ string data;}

+	socket.Emit("emitData", new Foo());

-    b) Sending additional data
+    c) Sending additional data

        Dictionary<string, string> data = new Dictionary<string, string>();
        data["email"] = "some@email.com";
        data["pass"] = Encrypt("1234");
        socket.Emit("user:login", new JSONObject(data));

-    c) Sometimes, you might want to get a callback when the client confirmed the message reception.
+    d) Sometimes, you might want to get a callback when the client confirmed the message reception.
 To do this, simply pass a function as the last parameter of .Emit()